- Personal Injury

 Document your auto accident as best you can from the scene.
 Obtain the other driver’s full name, license plate number and insurance information.
 Take photos of both vehicles and a few wide-lens shots of the entire crash.
 Ask for your police report number and the names of any eyewitnesses.
 Go to the emergency room right away and keep copies of all related medical records.
 Contact your insurance company to report the crash.
 Then, call a lawyer for a car accident case review in Peoria.

 It is normal not to know what to do or expect after getting into a car accident in Arizona.
 The at-fault driver, his or her insurance company, the police, and the courts might not want what is best for you in the aftermath of a crash.
 Do not trust these parties with the fate of your lawsuit.
 Instead, contact a lawyer as soon as possible for advice you can trust about your case.
 At The Law Offices of John Phebus, our attorneys can guide you through the claims process, communicating with insurance adjusters and others on your behalf.
 We can protect your interest in compensation every step of the way.

 If you have questions regarding car accidents, schedule a free consultation with our Peoria car accident attorney at The Law Offices of John Phebus.
 Our law firm can be reached by calling 623-847-7117 or by completing our online contact form.
 Our office hours are 8 a.m. to 5 p.m., Monday through Friday.
 Evening and weekend appointments are available based on the needs of our clients.
-Call The Law Offices of John Phebus if you have been in a motor vehicle accident in Peoria, AZ or surrounding areas in Maricopa County.
+Call The Law Offices of John Phebus if you have been in a motor vehicle accident in Peoria, AZ, Glendale, or surrounding areas in Maricopa County.
 We can use our years of experience and significant personal injury resources to your advantage during a car accident claim.
 We may be able to help you secure fair compensation for your medical treatment, pain and suffering, and lost wages.
 Find out more about your case and contact us today.